 - Laser devices that emit low-energy laser light may stimulate hair growth to help fight thinning hair.
 Laser therapy is best carried out by a hairdresser or therapist with experience and training on these devices.
 The long-term safety and effectiveness are unknown.

 - Some medications have side effects that could include hair loss.
-Make sure to talk to your doctor if you’ve noticed significant hair loss and you think that your medicine might be the cause.
+Make sure to talk to your doctor or pharmacist if you’ve noticed significant hair loss and you think that your medicine might be the cause.

 - An important function of hair is to protect the scalp from sunlight; it is therefore important to protect any bald areas of your scalp from the sun to prevent sunburn and to reduce the chances of developing long-term sun damage.

 - Be reassured.
 Most menopause related hair loss does slow down with time.

 This fact sheet has been prepared by Women’s Health Concern and reviewed by the medical advisory council of the British Menopause Society.
 It is for your information and advice and should be used in consultation with your own medical practitioner.

 - You are losing hair in an unusual pattern.

 - You are losing hair rapidly or at an early age (for example, in your teens or twenties).